Explore some of the key moments and events that have helped shape the course of South African Communist Party. Follow the links for more detail.

 A SACP delegation, headed by Chris Hani, visit Moscow in transit to Pyongyang and Beijing.

 Chris Hani steps down as Chief of Staff of the MK to devote more time to the organisation of the SACP.

-April 10, Chris Hani, Secretary-General of the South Africa Communist Party (SACP) and Umkhonto we Sizwe leader is assassinated.
+Chris Hani, Secretary-General of the SACP is assassinated.

 27 April, South Africa’s has it first ever democratic election in which the SACP ran with the ANC.
 After the election a number of high ranking SACP members were appointed Ministers: